Fellows have been supporting the UK and international construction industry with UXO Risk Management measures for over 2 decades.

 []

-Target investigation
+Target Investigation

 If an intrusive or non-intrusive survey detects the presence of buried items with munition like qualities, Fellows can oversee the excavation of these items with the aim of identifying them and taking appropriate action.
-If the items are positively identified as munitions, Fellows’ ex-military bomb disposal operatives will ensure that all necessary actions are taken in order to safeguard all site personnel and to remedy the problem as soon as possible.
-Fellows understand that minimising downtime is pivotal to our clients and timely and suitable intervention by properly trained personnel is vital in achieving this.
+If the items are positively identified as munitions, Fellows’ ex-military bomb disposal operatives will ensure that all necessary actions are taken in order to safeguard all site personnel and to remedy the problem as soon as possible saving time and money of a closed site.

 []